flavien-perier/eco-webserver/README.md

 - **port**: The default port of the application.
 - **cacheCycle**: Duration in seconds between two cache check cycles.
 - **distDir**: Location of website files to be exhibited.
+- **logDir**: Location of log file.
 - **enableIsomorphic**: Calculates a rendering of the JavaScript scripts before sending the page to the client.
 - **header**: Html headers of the different queries.
 - **contentType**: Allows you to add Content-Types if those supported by default by the application are not enough.
 - **proxy**: Allows you to associate a remote resource with a local URL in order to cache it.

+For PaaS or Docker platform users, it is possible to inject configuration through environment variables :

+- `ECO_PORT`: The default port of the application.
+- `ECO_CACHE_CYCLE`: Duration in seconds between two cache check cycles.
+- `ECO_DIST_DIR`: Location of website files to be exhibited.
+- `ECO_LOG_DIR`: Location of log file.

 ### File organisation